Jethro Wood: Moldboard plow

-Wood received a patent on an initial version of a cast-iron moldboard plow in 1814, and patented improvements on that plow in 1819.
-The 1819 patent was the 19th patent issued for a plow in the United States.
-The first patent on a cast-iron plow had been issued to Charles Newbold of New Jersey in 1793.
+Other than Wood, inventors like Thomas Jefferson and John Deere each invented cast-iron plows which moved the agricultural standard away from wooden plows, improving durability.
+The first of these, however, was patented by Charles Newbold of New Jersey in 1793.
 During the development of the plow, he corresponded with Thomas Jefferson, who had been working on an improvement to the plow along slightly different lines.

 A test of the 1819 model showed that it could plow a stony field without breaking.
+In an attempt to attract further attention, Wood endeavored to send his new plow to the then Czar of Russia, who upon receiving it, sent back a diamond ring, which mistakenly went into the possession of Dr. Samuel Mitchell, a friend of Wood’s who had been asked to write the letter accompanying the plow in French as Wood was not as well versed in the language.
 It was highly successful in the eastern United States, but less effective against the clay soils and sod of the Midwest.